memcached/memcached/README.md

 ## Building

 To build memcached in your machine from local repo you will have to install autotools, automake and libevent.
-In a debian based system that will look like this
+In a debian based system the installation and compilation commands look like this:

 ```bash
 sudo apt-get install autotools-dev